Composr Tutorial: Backing up your site

 Most webhosting control panels come with a backup feature that runs as 'system software', and hence has a higher reliability than a web-server script ever could.
 Make sure that you backup both files and database, as both are crucial to the running of your website, and user data is stored in both places.
 All Composr files are stored underneath the actual main Composr directory.

 Database backups are normally in the form of a '.sql' file, that is essentially a collection of database queries that recreate your database in a similar vein to how it would be built when in actual usage.
 You should test database backups made with your chosen backup settings actually restore properly, as they are not always reliable (although I have observed they have improved in recent years).

 If you only wish to backup a database, then for those who have access to phpMyAdmin, there is a powerful 'export' feature available in it.

-File permissionsIt is important to understand that file permissions are not backed up in archives alongside the files.
-Therefore upon restoration of your site, such permissions would need resetting.
+File permissionsIt is important to understand that file permissions may not be restored when extracting archives or uploading the contents.
+Therefore upon restoration of your site, such permissions may need resetting.
 Please see the Moving sites tutorial for more information on this.